fixmycrypto/FixMyCrypto/README.md

         "m/44'/0'/{account}'/{index}"
     ],

-Note that the search will fail if none of the paths you specify matches the one used to generate your wallet addresses.
+Note that the search will fail if none of the paths you specify match the one used to generate your wallet addresses.

 ## Ethereum special use cases: